kandicst/SeeFood/README.md

 # SeeFood
- Using Machine Learning to tell if there is a hot dog or no hot dog :)
+ Using Machine Learning to tell if the picture is a hot dog or no hot dog :)